wanttobeamaster/dify-docs/en/getting-started/dify-for-education.md

 - **For expired verification**: Enter new school information during re-verification.

-## How to Renew Dify Educational Verification?
+## How to Renew Dify Educational Verification

 Follow the steps in **Apply for Educational Verification** to renew verification.